Jean Rhys: Family heritage

+Class and race on Dominica

+At the time of Rhys's birth in 1890, Dominica had been a possession of the British Empire for almost 100 years.
+The white population on the island numbered 300, and the black and indigenous people numbered 30,000, many of them were formerly enslaved.

+The white colonial residents were strongly Anglophilic, though Rhys was herself of Welsh, Scottish and Irish background, rather than English.
+Rhys's father, Rees, was egalitarian in his medical practice, providing treatment to both white and black patients, and socialized with both rich and poor members of the community.
+While her father was content to see his daughter mix interracially, her mother Minna insisted she cultivate relationships with the well-to-do English children who visited the island.
+British subjects disparaged colonial whites, termed "Creoles"—identifiable by their distinctive accents.

+Primary education

+Rhys, after a late start, became an avid reader, a trait that her father's side of the family encouraged.
+Besides selections from the poetry from Byron and Milton, she read Treasure Island, Gulliver's Travels, and Robinson Crusoe.
+Her mother Minna was decidedly hostile to her daughter's interest in literature.
+During this period, until the age of 12, Rhys was subject to beating with a whip administered by her mother, sometimes arbitrarily.
+The house servant, Meta, subjected her to cruel practical jokes.

+At the age of nine, Rhys was sent by her father to the Roseau Catholic convent as a day student.

+Schooling in England

 Rhys was educated in Dominica until the age of 16, when she was sent to England to live with an aunt, as her relations with her mother were difficult.
 She attended the Perse School for Girls in Cambridge, where she was mocked as an outsider and for her accent.
 She attended two terms at the Royal Academy of Dramatic Art in London by 1909.
 Her instructors despaired of her ever learning to speak "proper English" and advised her father to take her away.
 Unable to train as an actress and refusing to return to the Caribbean as her parents wished, Rhys worked with varied success as a chorus girl, adopting the names Vivienne, Emma, or Ella Gray.
 She toured Britain's small towns and returned to rooming or boarding houses in rundown neighbourhoods of London.

 After her father died in 1910, Rhys appears to have experimented with living as an artist's model after she became the mistress of wealthy stockbroker Lancelot Grey Hugh Smith, whose father Hugh Colin Smith had been Governor of the Bank of England.
 Though a bachelor, Smith did not offer to marry Rhys, and their affair soon ended.
 However, he continued to be an occasional source of financial help.
-Distraught by events, including a near-fatal abortion, Rhys began writing sketches and short stories.

 During the First World War, Rhys served as a volunteer worker in a soldiers' canteen.
 In 1918, she worked in a pension office to help the families of dead or wounded soldiers and sailors.